 When it comes to Facebook, one thing I always encourage my small business clients to do is not just post their products, but post content that their customers and potential customers are interested in so they will “like” or share it (which means you then get seen by your followers’ followers).
-Here are some online shops that took my advice:
+Here are some good examples of content that gets attention:

 Post Seasonal Content